cyberwani/Glot-O-Matic-Core/README.md

 This is a fork of GlotPress, focusing on integration with a WordPress install.

-There are six new plugins included in this version:
+There are seven new plugins included in this version:

 	- remove-projects-from-breadcrums
 	- use-slug-for-downloads